MikeYan01/companies-sentiment-analysis/README.md

 # Result Explanation
     · Each article will be finally judged as Positive, Neutral or Negative
     · Blank articles are judges as 'Neutral'
-    · In cluster.csv, the num_cluster is set as 10, which corresponds to 10 media evaluation levels
+    · In cluster.csv, the num_cluster is set as 10, which corresponds to 10 media evaluation levels